joadwe/fcmpass-new-website/docs/legal/terms-of-service.md

 1.1.1.
 In consideration of the Fee paid by the Customer to the Supplier, receipt of which the Supplier hereby acknowledges, the Supplier grants to the Customer a non-exclusive licence for a term of one (1) year from the date of activation to use the Software; OR

-1.1.2. if registering from an authorized and accredited degree granting institution, the Supplier grants to the Customer a non-exclusive licences for a term of one (1) year from the date of activation.
+1.1.2.
+If registering from an authorised and accredited degree-granting institution, the Supplier grants to the Customer a non-exclusive licence for a term of one (1) year from the date of activation (an “Academic Licence”).

-1.1.3. if provided with a 30-day demo licence.
+1.1.3.
+In consideration of a time-limited evaluation grant, the Supplier grants to the Customer a non-exclusive licence for a term of thirty (30) days from the date of activation to use the Software for evaluation purposes only (a “Demo Licence”).

 1.2.
-By using the software you agree to abide by the terms of this Licence, we grant to you a non-exclusive, non-transferable licence to use the Software and the Documents on the terms of this Licence.
+By using the Software you agree to abide by the terms of this Licence.
+Subject to those terms, we grant to you a non-exclusive, non-transferable licence to use the Software and the Documents on the terms of this Licence.

 1.3.
-Licences purchased for a fee under Condition 2. may:
+Licences purchased for a fee under Condition 1.1.1 (paid business licences) may:

-1.3.1. download, install and use the Software for your internal business purposes only on two computers only.
+1.3.1. download, install and use the Software for your internal business purposes only on two computers;

 1.3.2. receive and use any free update of the Software incorporating “patches” and corrections of errors as may be provided by us from time to time; and

-1.3.3. use any Documents in support of the use permitted under Condition item 1.2. and make copies of the Documents as are reasonably necessary for its lawful use.
+1.3.3. use any Documents in support of the use permitted under Condition 1.2 and make copies of the Documents as are reasonably necessary for its lawful use.

 1.4.
-Licences provided for free under Condition 1.1.2. may:
+Licences provided for free under Condition 1.1.2 (Academic Licences) may:

 1.4.1. download, install and use the Software for your academic research purposes only on up to two computers;

-1.4.2. not use the software for the purpose of:
+1.4.2. not use the Software for the purpose of:

-  1.4.2.1. commercial use, including research and development, marketing and sales literature, commercial white papers.
+  1.4.2.1. commercial use, including research and development, marketing and sales literature, commercial white papers;

-  1.4.2.2. fee-for-service work performed for customers outside the licencee’s institution
+  1.4.2.2. fee-for-service work performed for customers outside the licensee’s institution;

-  1.4.2.3. industrial collaboration(s) whereby software outputs and data that are not publicly available are shared with commercial entities
+  1.4.2.3. industrial collaboration(s) whereby Software outputs and data that are not publicly available are shared with commercial entities;

 1.4.3. provided it is used on only one computer at any one time;

 1.4.4. receive and use any free update of the Software incorporating “patches” and corrections of errors as may be provided by us from time to time; and

-1.4.5. use any Documents in support of the use permitted under Condition 1.3. or Condition 1.4. and make copies of the Documents as are reasonably necessary for its lawful use.
+1.4.5. use any Documents in support of the use permitted under Condition 1.3 or Condition 1.4 and make copies of the Documents as are reasonably necessary for its lawful use.

 1.5.
-Licences provided for demo under Condition 1.1.3. may:
+Licences provided for demo under Condition 1.1.3 (Demo Licences) may:

 1.5.1. download, install and use the Software for evaluation purposes only on up to one computer;

-1.5.2. not use the software for the purpose of:
+1.5.2. not use the Software for the purpose of:

-  1.5.2.1. commercial use, including research and development, marketing and sales literature, commercial white papers.
+  1.5.2.1. commercial use, including research and development, marketing and sales literature, commercial white papers;

-  1.5.2.2. fee-for-service work performed for customers outside the licencee’s institution
+  1.5.2.2. fee-for-service work performed for customers outside the licensee’s institution;

-  1.5.2.3. industrial collaboration(s) whereby software outputs and data that are not publicly available are shared with commercial entities
+  1.5.2.3. industrial collaboration(s) whereby Software outputs and data that are not publicly available are shared with commercial entities;

-  1.5.2.4. publication figures or data
+  1.5.2.4. publication figures or data;

 1.5.3. provided it is used on only one computer at any one time;

 1.5.4. receive and use any free update of the Software incorporating “patches” and corrections of errors as may be provided by us from time to time; and

-1.5.5. use any Documents in support of the use permitted under Condition 1.3., 1.4. or 1.5. and make copies of the Documents as are reasonably necessary for its lawful use.
+1.5.5. use any Documents in support of the use permitted under Condition 1.3, 1.4 or 1.5 and make copies of the Documents as are reasonably necessary for its lawful use.

 ## 2 PAYMENT

 2.1.
 Licence keys shall be supplied upon receipt of full payment.

 2.2.
 All sales are final.
-The Customer acknowledges that once the payment is made, it is non-refundable, even if the Software is returned or the license is terminated for any reason before its expiry date.
+The Customer acknowledges that once the payment is made, it is non-refundable, even if the Software is returned or the licence is terminated for any reason before its expiry date, **except to the extent that a refund is required by applicable law**.

-2.3 All purchased licenses activate immediately from the purchase date and are valid for a period of 365 days.
+2.3.
+All purchased licences activate immediately from the purchase date and are valid for a period of 365 days.

 ## 3 RESTRICTIONS